The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 All fighters will wear all safety gear during elimination rounds to help avoid cuts.
 This is ALL classes: A, B, C and Open.
 All Elimination Bouts are 3 - 2 minute rounds.
 1 minute rest.

 Class A Championship bouts are for a FULLY DEFENDABLE TBA-SA North American title.
 Fighters will compete as if it were a regular title fight on a regular show.
-Class A Championship bouts are 5 - 2 minute rounds and fighters will NOT wear headgear or shin guards for Championship bouts.
-They WILL wear elbow pads.

 Class C (Novice) and Class B will wear ALL safety gear for ALL bouts, both elimination and championship.
 Class C and B Championship bouts are 3 - 2 minute rounds.